Azure-Samples/azure-search-openai-demo/docs/data_ingestion.md

 To enhance search functionality, categorize data during the ingestion process with the `--category` argument, for example `scripts/prepdocs.ps1 --category ExampleCategoryName`.
 This argument specifies the category to which the data belongs, enabling you to filter search results based on these categories.

 After running the script with the desired category, ensure these categories are added to the 'Include Category' dropdown list.
-This can be found in the developer settings of [`Chat.tsx`](../app/frontend/src/pages/chat/Chat.tsx) and [`Ask.tsx`](../app/frontend/src/pages/ask/Ask.tsx).
+This can be found in the developer settings in [`Settings.tsx`](/app/frontend/src/components/settings/Settings.tsx).
 The default option for this dropdown is "All".
 By including specific categories, you can refine your search results more effectively.

 ### Indexing additional documents